the-final-countdown/capstone-project/README.md

 4. Install dependencies
     > (dev-branch)> pip install .

+    >OR run pip3 install pipenv -> pipenv install -> pipenv shell (This will create a virtual environment using pipenv and will install the required packages based on the pipfile)

 5. Start app *(for Windows.
 For Mac and Linus, use **export** instead of **set**)*:
     > (dev-branch)> set FLASK_ENV=development